mrdoob/three.js/threejs/lessons/threejs-load-obj.md

   textures take memory so a 50k JPG that expands to 4096x4096 will download fast but still take a ton of memory.

 The last thing I wanted to show is spinning the windmills.
-Unfortunately, .OBJ files have no hirerarchy.
+Unfortunately, .OBJ files have no hierarchy.
 That means all parts of each windmill are basically considered 1 single mesh.
 You can't spin the blades of the mill as they aren't separated from the rest of the building.

 This is one of the main reasons why .OBJ is not really a good format.
 If I was to guess, the reason it's more common than other formats